 By Catherine Winter

-Let’s face it: a lot of people are freaking out right now over the possibility of coronavirus-related food shortages.
-With grocery stores being emptied at record speeds, many are buying vegetable seeds in the hope of growing food for their families this season.
-But that opens a new issue to deal with: how much food to grow to ensure that every family member is fed?
+Food security is as much of an issue as it was in the 1930s and 40s.
+With grocery stores being emptied at record speeds and supply chain issues still looming, many are buying vegetable seeds in the hope of growing food for their families this year.
+But that opens a new issue to deal with: how much food does someone need to grow to ensure that every family member will get enough to eat?

 Several Factors to Consider

 Many factors need to be taken into account here, including how many people are in your household, their ages, and what they’ll actually eat.
 As mentioned in previous articles, sure—your land might be ideal for growing acres of one particular species (like zucchini) but it’ll be a disappointing waste if nobody will eat it.

 Additionally, you’ll need to consider whether you’re just growing food to eat fresh, or if you’ll be preserving some to eat over the winter.

 Let’s take a look at how much food you’ll need to grow to feed an average family of four, consisting of two adults and two adolescent children.
 From this average, you can make adjustments to suit your own family’s individual needs.